vegaprotocol/specs/non-protocol-specs/0005-limited-network-life.md

 - All [asset proposals](../protocol/0028-governance.md) that have been *accepted*.
 - All delegation info.
 - On chain treasury balances and on-chain reward functions / parameters (for 💧 Sweetwater this is only the network params that govern [Staking and delegation](../protocol/0057-reward-functions.md) ).
+- All reward balances accrued by all parties but not yet transferred to their general account due to payout delays.
 - [Account balances](../protocol/0013-accounts.md) for all parties per asset: sum of general, margin and LP bond accounts.
 See exception below about signed-for-withdrawal.
 Does *not* include the "staking" account balance.
+- Fee pools: Fees are paid into per market or per asset pools and distributed periodically.
 - Event ID of the last processed deposit event for all bridged chains
 - Withdrawal transaction bundles for all bridged chains for all ongoing withdrawals (parties with non-zero "signed-for-withdrawal" balances)
 - hash of the previous block, block number and transaction id of the block from which the snapshot is derived